CrossyChainsaw/Portfolio/README.md

 In my database research I've done a few things I will do different next time.

 ### Testing Libraries
-I didn't make thoughtfull choices arround testing libraries for my applications.
-Thought it didn't really care untill jest-dom screwed me over with some missing functionalities like not being able to disable CORS policiy checking.
+I didn't make thoughtful choices around testing libraries for my applications.
+Thought it didn't really care until jest-dom screwed me over with some missing functionalities like not being able to disable CORS policy checking.

 ##### Filtering Sources
 The way I decided which sources to use was.
 I looked up a source.
 Researched the person that wrote it.
 If the person was well known and had a database background I gave it a high trust level, if not I gave it a low trust level.
 Why won't I do this next time?
 If someone is well known to a lot of people and has 10 years of experience with databases, it doesn't mean he has a good understanding of databases.
-A better strategy would be to find multiple sources, and use the infromation I encounter the most.
+A better strategy would be to find multiple sources, and use the information I encounter the most.
 If multiple people say the same stuff it sounds more reliable to me.

 ##### Drop Databases for the wrong reasons
 In my research I dropped a few databases for controversial reasons.
 I dropped a database that had extra functionalities that I didn't need.
-But in the and all databasese have that so that was quite unnecessary.
-I dropped 2 database types because they dont directly support a key functionality I need.
+But in the and all databases have that so that was quite unnecessary.
+I dropped 2 database types because they don’t directly support a key functionality I need.
 But by using a workaround I could actually make them work.
-As soon as I saw the key functionality was missing I instantly dropped it, but I shouldve given it a chance to the end.
+As soon as I saw the key functionality was missing I instantly dropped it, but I should’ve given it a chance to the end.
 This is a good way to start the next topic.

 ##### Random Conclusions
 I randomly had a few conclusions throughout the research.
-Usually you have a conclusion at then end, but I had multiple at random spots.
+Usually you have a conclusion at the end, but I had multiple at random spots.
 This usually means I have researched topics inside of my research, I kept researching and researching.
 This blends in nicely with the next topic.

 ##### Kept Researching
 I kept researching everything.
 That's not bad, but I also kept researching topics that didn't fit in my database research at all.
 For example I researched how reliable people are that write online guides.

 ##### Time
-The next time I will start earlier, I kept procastinating since I didn't know what I wanted to research, and because I found the DOT-framework very vague.
+The next time I will start earlier, I kept procrastinating since I didn't know what I wanted to research, and because I found the DOT-framework very vague.
 In the end I started researching in the last week.
 This was a strange experience for me since I usually plan everything perfectly.

 ### UX-Tests
 Do more UX-tests, start earlier, target multiple kinds of people.
 I let a user test my application that already had a good understanding of the game, that comes with pros and cons.
-Since he already knows whats coming, he can be more ciritcal, but because he already knows it, everything is clear to him.
+Since he already knows what’s coming, he can be more critical, but because he already knows it, everything is clear to him.
 So UX-testing 1 person definitely won't do the job

 My teacher also gave me feedback to observer my user.
 Try to look at his behaviour.
 From someone's behaviour you can also conceive information.
 Do confirm your conceptions with your user.
 Like this my UX-tests will be more efficient.

 ### Don't just listen/do what others say
 In this semester for example, my teacher would tell me I had to create a login, importing Auth0 and all that.
 I had never read that anywhere on canvas, but honestly I didn't read canvas that well.
 Also something really stupid of me this semester.
-But I just accepted I had to do it.
-Luckily another teacher told me later on it wasn't necessary.
-And i did a security research instead of building a login.
+But I just accepted I had to build a login.
+Luckily another teacher told me it wasn't necessary.
+And I did a security research instead of building a login.

 Also teacher A said he recommended us to learn Java, so we learn a different language.
 Then teacher C asked me why I decided to learn Java and my response was, 'Because the teacher recommended it'.
 It would've been better if I would've thought more about that decision.
-In the end i'm quite happy i worked with java but still.
+In the end I’m quite happy I worked with java but still.
 Next time just think more before instantly making a choice.

 Also did I think I had to build a microservice application for my individual, but that wasn't even the case.
-Also kinda adds up to all this.
+Also kind of adds up to all this.

 ### Start taking GP more seriously
 in semester 2 we had a really nice and kind man as product owner.
 It felt like he was just a classmate of us.
-With the same mindset i went in S3 and I felt like I was a bit too comfortable with the product owners.
-I started to just have a chat with them that they looked like some celebirity.
+With the same mindset I went in S3 and I felt like I was a bit too comfortable with the product owners.
+I started to just have a chat with them that they looked like some Dutch celebrity.
 But I surely wouldn't do that next time hahah.

 *I showed an image of this guy to the product owner saying he looked like him*
 ![image](https://user-images.githubusercontent.com/74303221/173576715-3ad7f388-29c3-43bf-99db-420e54b68de6.png)